Mary Speer: Personal life

 Speer married the Reverend Robert Lee Reid in 1954 which caused her departure from the group.
 She had three children, two daughters: Teresa Ann Fontaine (b.
 1955), and Cynthia Lee Reid (b.
 1958), and she had one son, Timothy Scott Reid (b.
 1960).

 Shortly after her husband became a pastor in 1961, Speer, Reid, and the children moved to Ohio where Reid began his ministry.
 They stayed in Ohio until Rev. Reid's untimely death in December 1968.
 After the death of her husband, Speer took the children and moved back to Nashville, where she remained for the rest of her life.

 Later years

 After her return to Nashville, Speer decided to return to the Speer Family.
 She would only return for special appearances such as concerts and reunion concerts.
 She would continue performing with the group with which she had not been associated for 30 years until the group officially retired in 1997.
 She sang with the Gaither Homecoming Series for nineteen years from 1995 until her death in 2014.
 She was a staff member of her brother Ben Speer's Stamps-Baxter School of Music and secretary of Ben Speer Music both located in Nashville.

 Death

-Speer died on September 16, 2014, aged 89, from Alzheimer's disease in Nashville.
+Speer died on September 16, 2014, aged 89, from natural causes in Nashville.